 The Matagorda Ship Channel (MSC) extends from the Port of Port Lavaca-Point Comfort Turning Basin in Lavaca Bay through the Matagorda Bay and extends into the Gulf of Mexico via the Matagorda Peninsula.
 The current length of the ship channel is approximately 26 miles (Figure 1).
-The in-bay channel is authorized to a current depth of -38 feet Mean Low Low Water (MLLW) with a bottom width of 200 feet.
+The in-bay channel is authorized to a current depth of -38 feet Mean Lower Low Water (MLLW) with a bottom width of 200 feet.
 The Entrance Channel is maintained at -40 feet MLLW.

-The MSC Project would widen the in-bay channel to 350 feet and deepen the channel to -47 feet MLLW.
-The Entrance Channel would be widened to 600 feet and deepened to -47 feet MLLW.
+The MSC Project would widen the in-bay channel to 300 feet and deepen the channel to -47 feet MLLW.
+The Entrance Channel would be widened to 600 feet and deepened to -49 feet MLLW.
+Alternative depths were analyzed to determine the most economically justifiable and environmentally acceptable plan.
+Details of the plan selection can be found in the Feasibility Report and the Economics Appendix (Appendix A).
+In addition a limited ship simulation was performed to determine the width necessary for safe and efficient shipping operations (see Appendix F).